In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Sandwell like this:

 Sandwell through time

-Click here for graphs and data of how Sandwell has changed over two centuries.
-For statistics for historical units named after Sandwell go to Units and Statistics.
+Sandwell is now part of SANDWELL District.
+Click here for graphs and data of how SANDWELL has changed over two centuries.
+For statistics about Sandwell itself, go to Statistics.

 How to reference this page: